 - Quality and security: By using a reputable platform like Crowdbase, investors can benefit from the extensive due diligence process that each business undergoes before being accepted onto the platform.
-As a result, this guarantees transparency of information and high standards of all investment opportunities found on the platform.
-In addition, this saves investors the time and effort required to crunch the numbers themselves to determine whether this would be a viable investment.
+As a result, this guarantees transparency of information and high standards for all investment opportunities found on the platform.

 - Social impact: Other than the financial benefits of investing through the platform, investors can positively influence their community’s development.
 Backers are endorsing and enabling innovative ideas to flourish in their community with their investment, indirectly benefiting them.
 With crowdfunding, the power lies with investors to take action and deploy capital in socially impactful projects without waiting for local authorities or the government to act.

 You can find additional details on the returns you can expect in our Understanding Investor Returns article.